Updated: July 17, 2021

 1. Never give your password or ATM PIN to anyone.

-Phishing emails often ask to quickly reply with your bank details or credit card number.
+Phishing emails often ask you to quickly reply with your bank details or credit card number.
 It may also contain a link to a “phishing page” or “pop-up window” where you have to fill in your account number, ATM PIN, or online banking password.

 2. Never share sensitive information anywhere.